dhr412/ardswitch/README.md

 # ArdSwitch

-**ArdSwitch** is a keyboard automation project that triggers an `Alt + Esc` keypress on a computer when an ultrasonic sensor (connected to an Arduino with WiFi support) detects motion.
+**ArdSwitch** is a keyboard automation project that triggers an `Alt + Tab` keypress on a computer when an ultrasonic sensor (connected to an Arduino with WiFi support) detects motion.

 This setup uses a Go-based HTTP server running on the host machine.
 When the ultrasonic sensor is triggered, the Arduino sends an HTTP request to the server, which then calls a C++ executable that simulates the keypress.